drgeb/gargage/README.md

 ### Testing

 Testing is done via Kitchen and Inspec.
-Test routines are applied using kitchen-docker and can be found in the `tests` folder.
+Test routines are applied using kitchen-docker or kitchen-ec2 and can be found in the `tests` folder.
 There is a `.test-setup.sh` script that installs the necessary Ruby Gems and Docker images necessary to run the test suite.

 To test: